Chartered Financial Analyst: Certified Financial Planner Board of Standards (CFP Board)

+The Chartered Alternative Investment Analysts Association offers a Level I exam waiver to CFA Charterholders who can present a digital badge verifiable by the CAIA Association.

 Trademark disputes

 India

 CFA Institute is not affiliated with the Chartered Financial Analyst degree offered by the Institute of Chartered Financial Analysts of India (ICFAI) University of India or its affiliate, the Council of Chartered Financial Analysts (CCFA).

 In 1998, CFA Institute's predecessor organization, AIMR, sued and won a judgment in an American court against ICFAI/CCFA.
 The judgment prohibited ICFAI/CCFA and its members from using the CFA or Chartered Financial Analyst mark in the United States and Canada.
 In August 2006, an Indian court issued a temporary injunction against the Indian entity, as well.

 The judgments made no assessment of the quality of the Indian program and merely discussed the trademark violation.
-The Indian Association of Investment Professionals is the only organization in India which is affiliated with CFA Institute.
-CFA Institute trademark rights to the "CFA" and "Chartered Financial Analyst" brands were affirmed in India by the Delhi High Court.
+The Indian Association of Investment Professionals is the only organization in India that is affiliated with the CFA Institute.
+The CFA Institute's trademark rights to the "CFA" and "Chartered Financial Analyst" brands were affirmed in India by the Delhi High Court.
 Further, the Delhi High Court issued an interim injunction ordering ICFAI and its affiliated Council of Chartered Financial Analysts to stop using CFA Institute trademarks.
 The Deputy Registrar of Trade Marks determined that the trademark registration issued to CFA Institute for the "CFA" brand must be republished because of an error by the Trade Marks Registry.
-CFA Institute has numerous trademark applications on file with the Trade Marks Registry, and CFA charter-holders from CFA Institute are free to use the "CFA" and "Chartered Financial Analyst" marks throughout India.
+CFA Institute has numerous trademark applications on file with the Trade Marks Registry, and CFA charterholders from CFA Institute are free to use the "CFA" and "Chartered Financial Analyst" marks throughout India.

 On May 8, 2007, the U.S. District Court for the Eastern District of Virginia vacated a default judgment issued against ICFAI that CFA Institute obtained in October 1998.
 ICFAI had moved to reopen the case and to vacate the default judgment arguing that the court lacked jurisdiction over ICFAI at the time the default judgment was issued.
 With the default judgement vacated, ICFAI informed Indian CFA charter holders that they could legally use their charter in the United States and Canada.
 However, on September 4, 2007, the court reversed its decision to vacate after a motion to reconsider that decision was filed by CFA Institute.